 Any reapplication for an expired development permit must meet the standards in effect at the time of reapplication.

 Projects in process.
 Development for which an application for a development permit has been accepted as complete, but which has not been granted final approval by the appropriate designated official prior to the effective date of this title, shall be subject to the land use regulations, standards for approval, and other requirements in effect at the time the application was deemed complete; provided that any subsequent application for a development permit required by this title prior to issuance of and including a building permit and certificate of occupancy shall be processed in accordance with the procedures established by this title for the processing of such development permit.
 If approved, the development may be built in accordance with the development standards in effect at the time of application, provided that any design review filed subsequent to the issuance of a special use permit or reapplication for an expired permit must meet the standards for approval in effect at the time of application.
 This provision shall not apply to any application for a master plan amendment or zoning map amendment.New applications.
 If no application for a development permit has been accepted as complete and the development has received no more than approval of a master plan map amendment or a zoning map amendment prior to the effective date of this title, pending and subsequent applications for development approval shall be subject to all requirements, standards and procedures set forth in this title.
-(Ord.
-801, 1998; Ord.
-763, 1996; Ord.
-674, 1994; Ord.
-641, 1994; Ord.
-628, 1994; Ord.
-599, 1993; Ord.
-497,

 1989)